urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 - `initial_capital_costs_after_incentives`: Up-front capital costs for all technologies, in present value excluding replacement costs, and accounting for incentives.

 - `lifecycle_capital_costs`: Net capital costs for all technologies, in present value, including replacement costs and incentives.
+Note: The replacement costs and incentives are currently not considered in the analysis.

 - `lifecycle_fuel_costs_after_tax`: LCC component.
 Present value of all fuel costs over the analysis period, after tax

 - `lifecycle_elecbill_after_tax`: LCC component.
 Present value of all electric utility charges, including compensation for exports, after tax.

-- `NPV`: Net present value of savings realized by the project.